Hannah Morgan: Social Media Job Search Expert

 With over 10 years of experience working in human resources and outplacement, as well as in a One-Stop Career Center, Hannah’s knowledge of job search and passion for the subject, have helped thousands of job seekers feel more pro-active and productive about their search.

-To keep current with the latest trends, including using social media for job search, follow Hannah on Twitter (@careersherpa), Facebook (Career Sherpa), and Google Plus.
+To keep current with the latest trends, including using social media for job search, follow Hannah on Twitter (@careersherpa) and Facebook (Career Sherpa).
 Visit Careersherpa.net to read regularly updated posts on topics related to job search, online visibility, and social media strategies.

 Articles by Hannah Morgan